What does a consultant do?

 To wrap things neatly in a bow, here are some key skills of a consultant.

-Key skills of a consultant:
+Key skills of an independent consultant:

 - Innovative Thinking